 A conversation like that could hardly have been held two or three years before that.
 There were no uniform rules (including those for the merit-based scholarship eligibility), and there was nothing to discuss, as both sides had no real reasoning.
 And now we have rules for assigning the merit-based scholarship that are enforceable and that actually work.

-The merit-based scholarship was established in late 2011 by the Government Decree No. 945 of November 18, 2011.
+The merit-based scholarship was established in late 2011 by the Government Decree No 945 of November 18, 2011.
 The Decree determined the procedure for giving the merit-based scholarship to students with academic, research, public, cultural, creative and athletic achievements, and established the criteria for assessing said achievements.
 Each Student Council of a faculty or an institute used them to develop their own system of criteria for assigning the merit-based scholarship to their students.
 Otherwise, the eligibility and calculation procedures were the same for the whole University.
-Vladimir Savinov, Head of the Youth Affairs Directorate
+Vladimir Savinov, Head of the Department for Youth Affairs

 At the end of 2016, this Decree was repealed.
 On the new rules, see The Rules for Assigning the Merit-Based Scholarship Have Changed and The Student Council Has Presented Proposals on the Criteria for the Increased Merit-Based Scholarship.